 The phase of construction with the greatest potential for noise impacts will be the drilling operations.
-HDD operations are anticipated at Landfall, at the ICW, at the TC of Yaphank Creek at Montauk Highway, and at the TC of Carmans River at Montauk Highway.
+HDD operations are anticipated at Landfall, at the ICW, at the TC of Sunrise Highway at Revilo Avenue, and at the TC of Carmans River at Victory Avenue.
 At the Landfall HDD and ICW HDD, the preferred entry area has been considered and noise from proposed fallback areas will be similar.
-HAB technology will be used for shorter crossings of roadways and the LIRR including scenarios as indicated in Table 1.
+HAB technology will be used for shorter crossings of the LIRR at Church Road and Manor Road and at the LIE along the Onshore Interconnection Cable route as indicated in Revised Table 1.